 Step 4: Tap on the paw button at the bottom of the application, just like you would have in Step 7 above, and your scaled image will be saved to the Camera Roll.

-How to resize videos in Desqueeze
+How to resize videos

 Just like photos, Desqueeze comes with the same options for videos in your Camera Roll, although you’ll find that there are new file types to choose from and a few other different parameters, considering that video files are different than image files.